 If pregnancy does occur after a tubal ligation, it is more likely to be ectopic (an abnormal pregnancy that occurs outside the uterus - usually in the fallopian tubes - in which the foetus will not survive).
 If pregnancy is suspected – ectopic or otherwise - after tubal ligation, seek immediate medical advice.

-Mayo Clinic (2014).
+Mayo Clinic (2018).
 Tubal Ligation (Web Page).
-Rochester, NY: Mayo Foundation for Medical Education and Research. http://www.mayoclinic.org/tests-procedures/tubal-ligation/basics/definition/prc-20020231 [Accessed: 22/09/17]
+Rochester, MN: Mayo Foundation for Medical Education and Research. https://www.mayoclinic.org/tests-procedures/tubal-ligation/about/pac-20388360 [Accessed: 20/08/20]

-MedlinePlus (2015).
+MedlinePlus (2018).
 Tubal ligation (Web Page).
 Bethesda, MD: US National Library of Medicine (NIH). https://medlineplus.gov/ency/article/002913.htm [Accessed: 20/08/20]